Varbin/python-poly1305/README.rst

     >>> nonce = os.urandom(16)
     >>> poly1305aes(b" "*16, b" "*16, nonce, b"secret"*7)

-If AES should insecure in the future, you could easily switch to another
+If AES should be insecure in the future, you could easily switch to another
 blockcipher:

 .. code:: python